jdmonin/JSettlers2/doc/Message-Sequences-for-Game-Actions.md

 ## End turn or Special Building, start of next player's turn or SBP

-### First turn after initial placement
+### Start of first turn after initial placement

-Special case: Since the last player to place is the first player to roll, server doesn't send the usual SOCTurn sequence listed in "Next player's usual turn begins", only SOCGameState and the roll prompt.
+The last player to place is the first player to roll, unless there are 3 initial placements (Cloth Trade scenario, etc).
+Even though the current player isn't changing, server still sends the usual SOCTurn sequence listed in "Next player's usual turn begins":

 - all:SOCGameServerText:game=test|text=It's p3's turn to build a road or ship.
 - f3:SOCPutPiece:game=test|playerNumber=3|pieceType=3|coord=d05
 - all:SOCGameServerText:game=test|text=p3 built a ship.
 - all:SOCPutPiece:game=test|playerNumber=3|pieceType=3|coord=d05
-- all:SOCGameState:game=test|state=15  // ROLL_OR_CARD
+- all:SOCTurn:game=test|playerNumber=3|gameState=15  // ROLL_OR_CARD
 - all:SOCRollDicePrompt:game=test|playerNumber=3

-For scenarios where there's a 3rd initial settlement, like `SC_CLVI` Cloth Trade, the last initial placement is followed by the usual "Next player's usual turn begins" sequence because the current player changes.

 ### End usual turn